 Don’t clean with commercial products.
 It is a bit ironic, the fact that some of the commercial brands that are marketed to clean our homes also contain a lot of toxins in them.
 The good news is that with the help of olive oil, vinegar, hydrogen peroxide, lemon and baking soda, you can get your home just as clean without exposing yourself to certain chemicals.
 If you’d like some homemade cleaning recipes, go to your favorite search engine and put “homemade cleaning recipes” in the search field.
 You’ll find a wide variety of them there.

 Clean from top to bottom.
 Here’s a simple tip that some people overlook.
 If you clean from top to bottom, that is a great way to make sure that you capture any dust that you missed along the way.
 If you do it from bottom to top, you will usually only spread the dust from one surface to another.

 Change your HVAC filter.
-Something else that you can do to maintain a dust-free home is change your HVAC filter.
+Something else that you can do to maintain a dust-free home is change your HVAC filter as well as to check your air filtration systems.
 According to professional technicians, you should do it between every 60-90 days.
 That will help to significantly reduce the amount of dust and debris that flies in the air every time you turn your unit on.
 It’s a simply way to reduce the level of dust that is within your home.